Solutions ArchitectLuca Pradovera

-SignalWire can help with its Relay technology, which allows us to easily create a robocall protection service.
+SignalWire can help with its RELAY technology, which allows us to easily create a robocall protection service.

-Remember, the application database is persistent, so you will have to remove the .node-persist folder in the directory to reset the database if you would like to test multiple times with the same number, or your call will be handled automatically as a spammer or a human depending on how you responded the first time.
+The application database is persistent, so you will have to remove the .node-persist folder in the directory to reset the database if you would like to test multiple times with the same number, or your call will be handled automatically as a spammer or a human depending on how you responded the first time.

 What is Lenny?

 Lenny is one of the most widely known anti-spam chatbots, designed to waste the time of telemarketers.

 It is a set of connected audio files that uses generic phrases such as "are you there?" to lure a spammer into a long conversation about its "family", a supposed very smart daughter, or other topics.
 The average time wasted for a spam call is over 10 minutes, and it's entertaining to listen to the recordings.

 The bot itself is simple in its ingenuity, but setting up your own version has always been complicated due to needing some telephony infrastructure and a bit of logic.
 SignalWire RELAY makes it easy to do.